-Fortunately, there are many options in modern medicine to safely and successfully treat a vitamin B12 deficiency.
-There are three main methods of treatment – a change in diet, oral supplements, and vitamin B12 injections.
+Fortunately, there are many options in modern medicine to safely and successfully treat vitamin B12 deficiency.
+There are three main treatment methods – a change in diet, oral supplements, and vitamin B12 injections.
 For those who aren’t receiving enough vitamin B12 as a result of food choices may be able to treat their deficiency by incorporating more vitamin B12 rich foods in their diets.

 For those receiving B12 shots as a treatment to a B12 deficiency, there are a few different forms, or vitamers, of synthesized vitamin B12 that can be used to handle the deficiency.
 These include: